 This means not only focusing on the people working actively within the project, it also means focusing on all the stakeholders even the ones that have an indirect effect on the project.
 In one of my programs, one of my project managers came to me with a conflict.
 His subcontractor lost some parts sent by my project manager but, the subcontractor denies she got the parts.
 The documents did not provide a clear indication as to who was right.
 In another example, one of the projects under my program was in need of some skills of the same subcontractor.
 Presenting this new opportunity to the subcontractor helped the quick solution of the conflict.

 Passion… you can’t imagine what benefits can emerge with passionate people.
 If your people wake up each morning and have, somewhere in their heads and hearts, a desire to move your project toward its goals, get ready to be surprised with the unexpected benefits.

 Focus on the planet

-Projects aim to deliver a product, result or service.
-How to execute your project as well as the usage and effects of its deliverables may directly or indirectly affect our planet, namely environment, animals, etc. Program managers that are able to focus on identifying benefits just for the sake of our planet may create unexpected opportunities for the organization since the new marketing perspective reveals that in the future, consumers and clients will prefer the organizations that show that they care about our planet.
+Projects aim to deliver a product, result, or service.
+How to execute your project as well as the usage and effects of its deliverables may directly or indirectly affect our planet, namely the environment, animals, etc. Program managers that are able to focus on identifying benefits just for the sake of our planet may create unexpected opportunities for the organization since the new marketing perspective reveals that in the future, consumers and clients will prefer the organizations that show that they care about our planet.

-Sustainability is the emerging term used to mention the importance of this move towards economic prosperity (profit), environmental protection (planet) and social equity (people).
+Sustainability is the emerging term used to mention the importance of this move towards economic prosperity (profit), environmental protection (planet), and social equity (people).
 Sustainability in project management will also result in more benefits for programs.